Optimizing Energy-Harvesting Hybrid VLC/RF Networks with Random Receiver Orientation: Numerical Results

-Fig.~\ref{fig:rate_diff_user_dis} depicts the performance of optimal data rate when the relay is located at $d_{\textrm{r}} = 0$~m and $d_{\textrm{r}} = 2$~m.
-The user distance varies as $d_{\textrm{u}} \in \{4, 5, 6, 7, 8 \}$~m.
-We assume RF frequency as ${f_{\textrm{c}} = 2.4}$~GHz.
-It can be observed that Case 1 and Case 3, where the relay can harvest energy during RF transmission, outperform the other cases.
-Note the optimal data rate for all cases decreases as the user distance increases.
-Since the relay node is fixed and the achievable information rate is limited by the smaller information rate between the VLC link and the RF link, one can conclude that the restriction in the system under consideration comes from the RF link.
-In such energy-deprived regimes, harvesting the energy during the second-hop RF transmission (as proposed in our work) benefits significantly in increasing the bottle-necked data rate.
+Fig.~\ref{fig:rate_diff_user_dis} illustrates the optimal data rate for these four cases when the relay is positioned at $d_{\textrm{r}} = 0$~m and $d_{\textrm{r}} = 2$~m.
+The RF user distance varies between $d_{\textrm{u}} \in \{4, 5, 6, 7, 8\}$~m, and we assume an RF carrier frequency of $f_{\textrm{c}} = 2.4$~GHz.
+The results depicted in Fig.~\ref{fig:rate_diff_user_dis} show that Cases 1 and 3, where the relay can harvest energy during RF transmission, significantly outperform Cases 2 and 4.
+This is due to the additional energy harvested, which leads to higher RF transmit power and supports higher data rates, particularly in energy-limited scenarios.
+As the user distance increases, a general decrease in the data rate is observed for all cases.
+This decline is primarily attributed to the increased path loss in the RF link.

+For both relay positions ($d_{\textrm{r}} = 0$~m and $d_{\textrm{r}} = 2$~m), the RF link serves as the bottleneck, as the achievable data rate is constrained by the lower data rate between the VLC and RF links (see~\eqref{eq:9}).
+Thus, the restriction in system performance is dominated by the RF link, especially as the user distance increases.
+Notably, this result demonstrates the critical advantage of leveraging harvested energy during RF transmissions, as proposed in our system design.
+It provides significant gains in the overall data rate by mitigating the limitations of the RF link.